TriSarahTop/SkintBroker/readme.md

 I haven't tested newer versions of these packages, though SkintBroker doesn't leverage many arcane features outside of MXNet, so there shouldn't be too many problems upgrading.
 It is, however, highly dependent on the ever-evolving MXNet package, so alter that version at your own risk.

 Additionally, make sure you have a couple GB of disk space and a directory with rwx permissions for data caching.
 More on this later.
+Alternatively, if you'd like to take advantage of SQL database caching, make sure you have access to a similarly provisioned postgres server of version 14.1 or later.

 ### Command Line